gergelypolonkai/swe-glib/README.md

 ## API stability

-The project is currently marked as 1.0.
-This means that API and ABI changes are very unlikely to happen.
+The project is currently transitioning to 2.0. master is a bit fragile at the moment, 1.x versions are considered to be stable (although see commit 8f52aba about a huge typo-bug).

 ## Limitations